How to Draw UML Sequence Diagram?

 14. Release the mouse button on the lifeline user.

-15. Select Create Message from Resource Catalog.
+15. Select Create Message from the Resource Catalog.

 Create create message

-Create message is created.
+A create message is created.
 Your diagram should look like this:

 Create message created